Easy Peer-to-Peer Communication Using i2o® Technology

 No Complicated Controllers.
 No Software.
 No Programming.

-Acromag’s Ethernet I/O modules have a built-in web page, therefore it is simple to configure using your standard web browser.
-Just click a few menu settings, after that enter the IP addresses, and you are done.
+Acromag’s NT, 900EN & Etherstax Ethernet I/O modules have a built-in web page making it simple to configure using your standard web browser.
+Just click a few menu settings, enter the IP addresses, and you are done.

 Up to 12 Channels per Module Plus Reliable, Failsafe Communication

 Our i2o technology lets an input module speak directly to an output module.
-Thus it is ideal for noncritical projects that don’t need a PLC or PC master.
+It is ideal for noncritical projects that don’t need a PLC or PC master.
 Reproduce remote signals based on timed or event updates.